 Note: The AAA also offers an Inter-American Driving Permit required in Brazil, Uruguay, and other countries in the Western Hemisphere.

-Each country has its own currency or monetary system for buying and selling products and services, and the currency value for each country is based on many economic factors.
-When you travel internationally, you will want to have some of that country's currency on hand to buy products or services.
+Each country has its own currency or monetary system for buying and selling products and services.
+The exchange rate between two countries tells you the price you pay to buy another country's currency.
+When you travel internationally, you will want to have some of that country's currency to buy products or services.

 You have several options for purchasing currency for a foreign country: